DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

 ...

-# The Green-and-Yellow Black Box: Mobilization on Platforms for the Attempted Coup on January 8, 2023
+# The Green-and-Yellow Black Box: Mobilization on Platforms toward the Attempted Coup on January 8, 2023

 ### Aline Roes Dalmolin and Maria Eduarda Mathias